kosamad/little-explorers/TESTING.md

 <details><summary>__init__ Python</summary>
 <img src="documentation/testing/images/validation/python-init.PNG">
-1. Resolved issues included moving all imports at the top of file and correcting gaps/whitespace
+1. Resolved issues included correcting gaps and whitespace.
+The import of routes has been left at the bottom of the file.
+Although this doesn't comply with PEP8, it is necessary to prevent a circular import.
 </details>

 <details><summary>Models Python</summary>